For any legal job, you need to be careful, logical and accurate. You should have a good memory and be able to think quickly.

 Companies you may work for include:

-In 2015, 51.2% of law graduates went on to full time employment within six months, whilst 28.2% went on to further study.
+According to Prospects and AGCAS, 50.7% of law graduates from the academic year 2018/19 went on to full time employment within fifteen months of graduating, whilst 11.5% went on to further study.
 The main legal professions require law graduates to complete further study before qualifying, which explains the fairly high percentage for further study.

-According to the Law Society of Scotland, the numbers of practising solicitors continue to rise, with the number of training contracts in 2015/16 increasing by 2% on the previous year.
+The numbers of practising solicitors are expected to rise by 2.4% between 2018 and 2023, according to EMSI UK data.
 This, coupled with the increasing use of paralegals, legal executives and technicians, indicate that the legal sector in Scotland is still thriving with possible growth in the future.

 Competition for traineeships to become a solicitor is strong.